Clamepending/markogata/content/posts/2024/logic_tokenizer.md

 ![compression graph](/img/vocabsizeVScompression.PNG)

-A vocab size of 1024 which is quadruple the original utf-8 encoding vocabulary results in around 3x compression if we continue the trend.
+A vocab size of 1024 which is quadruple the original utf-8 encoding vocabulary results in around 3x compression.

 If you try out regular english sentences, the compression ratio sits at around 2 (try it on huggingface with above link).